Gray Rat Snake Care Sheet

 I prefer newspaper for the ease of cleaning.
 Non-toxic shavings can also be used, as well as one of the tank liners that are available on the market.
-As stated earlier, make sure there is a hide box in the cage.
+As stated earlier, make sure there is a reptile hide in the cage.
 This will help prevent the snake from burrowing under the newspaper/liner.
 With substrate, gray rat snakes are not picky and whatever the keeper prefers will do just fine.

 Usually, feeding is not a problem.
-Gray rat snakes are powerful constrictors that feed readily on appropriate-sized mice and rats.
+Gray rat snakes are powerful constrictors that enjoy live reptile food, feeding readily on appropriate-sized mice and rats.
 They will also take birds, chicks, and even eggs.
 To witness the snake feed can, in it self, be a treat.
 Watching a gray rat snake tackle an egg is something to witness if you have never observed it.
 If using a store-bought egg, make sure to heat it up a little in a bowl of warm water.
 This will make it appear more natural to the snake.
 In the wild, gray rat snakes on the prowl will wipe out nests, eating the eggs or hatchlings that they find.

 The only problem you might encounter with respects to feeding is hatchlings.
 Most snakes will start on pink mice, but some require small lizards or tree frogs.
 I find this is more common with the gray rat snakes from the southern part of the range.
 If that is the case, keep some lizards or frogs frozen to rub on and scent the pink.
 Usually after a few feedings they will take the rodents, and once they start there is no looking back.
 Feed an appropriate item every 5-10 days, with the younger snakes being fed more often to compensate for their increased metabolism.